 The kids seem to thoroughly enjoy their Chicken and Broccoli too and after their meal they are happy to chill on the sofas with their I Pads while we chat to Red and Jayne over a glass of wine.

-Maybe it’s all the fresh country air and maybe the wine a bit too, but by 10.30pm we’re all tired so decide to call it a night.
+Maybe it’s all the fresh country air and maybe too much local too much local wine, but by 10.30pm we’re all tired so decide to call it a night.

 Once back in the tent I’m grateful for the addition of a torch on the bedside table for those late night toilet trips.